Hey, I'm Zoltán Matók, a senior fullstack iOS developer and UI designer from

 I’m the sole creative on the project, doing everything from UI / UX design to the iOS app and the backend service.

 I made the UI design and the iOS app for Lili Fox, a gamified dating app.
-The app reached around 120k downloads (iOS & Droid combined), but sadly the service was discontinued because it failed to bring in investors.
+The app reached around 120k downloads (iOS & Android combined), but sadly the service was discontinued because it failed to bring in investors.

 Lili Fox was actually a pivot from an earlier app called Nearones which was a location tracking dating app.